-You have an existing health insurance plan, either bought by yourself or an employer-sponsored group plan.
+You have an existing health insurance plan, either bought by yourself or an group health insurance.
 In such cases, the existing health cover can meet claims up to the deductible amount, and the high deductible policy would pay the higher claims.

 You are looking for a high coverage level without paying a very high premium for severe medical emergencies or critical illnesses.